Javedali123/demo-spring-/README.md

-Framework - Java - Spring
+Framework - Java - Spring - Maven

+Blogging application rebuilt from Assignment 1 using Java Spring MVC.

+SOME EARLY COMMITS ARE MISSING DUE TO PROBLEMS WITH MY GITHUB AND GITKRAKEN GUI APPLICATION.
+GITGRAKEN WAS NOT SYNCHING PROPERLY WITH INTELLI J IDE.